San-gularity/MyDailer-App/README.md

 ### Technical Details

-    The application is written in Kotlin
+    The application is written in Java
     The application uses the Android Telephony API to dial phone numbers The application uses the Android SharedPreferences API to save phone numbers to a list